List of birds of Equatorial Guinea

 This is a list of the bird species recorded in Equatorial Guinea.
-The avifauna of Equatorial Guinea include a total of 836 species.
+The avifauna of Equatorial Guinea include a total of 837 species.

 This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Accidental species are included in the total species count for Equatorial Guinea.

-The following tag has been used to highlight accidentals.
+The following tags have been used to highlight some species.
 The commonly occurring native species are untagged.